RenderKit/embree/doc/src/platforms.md

 while ARM CPUs are currently only supported under macOS (e.g. Apple M1).
 ARM support for Windows and Linux is experimental.

-Embree supports Intel® GPUs based on the Xe HPG microarchitecture (Intel® Arc™ GPU) and Xe HPC microarchitecture (Intel® Data Center GPU Flex Series and Intel® Data Center GPU Max Series) under Linux and Windows.
+Embree supports Intel GPUs based on the Xe HPG microarchitecture (Intel® Arc™ GPU) under Linux and Windows and Xe HPC microarchitecture (Intel® Data Center GPU Flex Series and Intel® Data Center GPU Max Series) under Linux.

 The code compiles with the Intel® Compiler, Intel® oneAPI DPC++ Compiler, GCC, Clang, and the Microsoft Compiler.
 To use Embree on the